 Discover a comprehensive guide to creating Digital Twins

 IoT is another essential technology for creating digital simulations.
-To develop a digital replica of an object, it is necessary to connect it to IoT sensors which will capture the necessary data and metrics on the object’s performance.
-This data will later be processed by AI and ML algorithms, and the insights it brings will be presented in a comprehensive and convenient visual format.
+To develop operational digital twin, it is necessary to connect it to IoT sensors.
+These sensors will capture the necessary data and metrics on the object’s performance.
+Artificial intelligence and machine learning algorithms then process this data and present the resulting information in a convenient visual format.

-In custom digital twin development, IoT sensors help deliver useful data about the object’s current condition and synchronize its DT according to the latest alterations in its performance and environment.
-However, their use isn’t obligatory and will depend on the simulation type that you plan to create.
+In custom digital twin development, IoT sensors help deliver useful data about the object’s current condition.
+They also synchronize their DT according to the latest changes in its performance and environment.
+However, their use is optional and will depend on the simulation type that you plan to create.

-That being said, a lot of companies across industries need a helping hand in building the necessary infrastructure and setting up the environment for successful digital twin implementation.
-At Visartech, we have experience in building simulations and visual representations, and expertise in technologies necessary to create an efficient manufacturing digital twin.
+Many companies across industries need a helping hand in building the necessary infrastructure and setting up the environment for successful digital twin implementation.
+At Visartech, we have experience in building simulations and visual representations, and expertise in technologies necessary to create an efficient digital twin in manufacturing.